shehio/AMATH583/midterm/Questions.rst

     1024   1048576     5238784    0.960096     1.38497
     2048   4194304    20963328    0.936909     1.37464

 We can see that the max Gflops occur in both alogirthms at around N = 16.
 Note that the number N is deceiving since the vector's length is (NxN)x1 and the size of the matrix is (NxN)x(NxN).
-That being said, most of the entries are zeros, so the only Non zeros are 1216 items.
-Although, the 1216 x 8 bytes for doubles = 9.5 KB, we have to add the rows and cols for COOs.
-This makes COO's storage = 9.5 * 3 = 28.5 KB.
+That being said, since most entries are zeros, we only have 1216 items.

+Now, let's caculate the storage for that.
+For COOs, there are three arrays, for values, rows, and cols.
+This becomes 3 x 1216 x 8 bytes for doubles = 28.5 KB.
 Although this is still less than my L1 cache (from prev assignments), there's no gurantee that the tool chain will cache the whole three vectors.
 This makes it a little less efficient, but still incredibly efficient when it comes to the numbers of item being processed.

 The COO size should be an upper bound to CSR and CSC storage.
 This might be the reason CSR is 30% faster (2.66677 / 1.96086 - 1) when it comes to the roofline model.

 How does the performance (in GFLOP/s) for sparse-matrix by dense matrix product (**SPMM**) compare to sparse-matrix by vector product
 (**SPMV**)?
 The performance for SPMM should be about the same as for SPMV in the case of a 1 column dense matrix.
 What is the trend with increasing numbers of columns?
 Explain, and quantify if you can, using the roofline model.
-Note that I added the transpose methods in matmat too.
+Note that I added the transpose methods in matmat too in this experiment.

   N(Grid) N(Matrix)         NNZ    NRHS         COO       COO^T         CSR       CSR^T         CSC       CSC^T         AOS       AOS^T
       64      4096       20224       1    0.730075    0.768277    0.815701    0.768277    0.805754    0.730075    0.937189    0.964552